DataFire/Integrations/integrations/generated/google_drive/README.md

     * canRenameTeamDrive `boolean`: Whether the current user can rename this Team Drive.
     * canShare `boolean`: Whether the current user can share files or folders in this Team Drive.
   * colorRgb `string`: The color of this Team Drive as an RGB hex string.
 It can only be set on a drive.teamdrives.update request that does not set themeId.
+  * createdTime `string`: The time at which the Team Drive was created (RFC 3339 date-time).
   * id `string`: The ID of this Team Drive which is also the ID of the top level folder for this Team Drive.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "drive#teamDrive".
   * name `string`: The name of this Team Drive.